Manual of Resources for Aboriginal & Torres Strait Islander Suicide Prevention

 More Suggested Resources

 The Break It Down video project, with youth in North Queensland, includes original music and stories of cultural connection from five communities.
 All the videos are also available through the Hitnet kiosk and wifi service for remote communities which may not have regular internet access.
 Break It Down is a project of North Queensland Primary Health Network, with Desert Pea Media.
-Short film about the importance of traditional dance, music, arts and corroboree.
+Music video featuring the Kuranda KDA Crew of young people from the Djabuganydji community of Kuranda.

 Scroll to Top